Tomcc/tomcc.github.io/_posts/2014-07-22-test-stuff.md

 Instead, what I settled on was a simple [breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search), with some smart hacks.
 If the chunks are stored in a contiguous 3D grid, the access time is O(1) and it's pretty fast in practice; plus, the BFS has a nice additional benefit: it visits the chunks front-to-back naturally, letting the GPU's Hidden Surface Removal powers shine.

-In fact, the two main time-sinks we had on the CPU side in MCPE 0.8 and PC were **frustum culling** and **depth sorting**; their total accounted for around 14% of the frame time on both versions.
-Plus, the sorting on PC was notoriously bad and unresponsive (holes in the world, anyone?).
+In fact, the three main time-sinks we had on the CPU side in MCPE 0.8 and PC were **frustum culling**, **depth sorting** and **rebuild scheduling**; their total accounted for around 14% of the frame time on both versions.
+Plus, the scheduling on PC was notoriously bad and unresponsive (holes in the world, anyone?).
-The BFS algorithm solves both of them in linear time, and on top of that we get the visibility culling we were looking for!
+The BFS algorithm solves allowed of them in linear time, and on top of that we get the visibility culling we were looking for!

-So now, here's roughly how it works:
+So now, here's roughly how it works, in a quite condensed way:
 * set up a queue of steps, where each step contains the **chunk** we want to visit next and the **face** we came from
-* put the chunk the camera is inside of as the first step
+* find chunk the camera is inside of and push it on the queue as the first step
-* until the queue is empty,
+* for each chunk, until the queue is empty,
-* the first chunk is visited, put on the rendering queue, and popped;
+* the front chunk in the queue is visited, queued for rendering or for rebuilding, and popped;
-* for each of its neighbors, we check if we need to walk there by applying some **filters** to the neighbor:
+* for each of its neighbors, we check if we need to walk there by applying some **filters** to them:
     1. first, check if we are going back.
-We never want to go back because if a chunk is only reachable by going backwards, it's not going to be visible.
+We never want to go back because if a chunk is only reachable going backwards, it's not going to be visible.
 So, we only walk through faces opposite to the view vector, ```N·V < 0```.
     2. this is the key filter!
-We have 3 chunks now going around: **A**, the one we came from; **B**, the one we're inside, and **C**, the one we want to visit next.
+Now we have 3 chunks going around: **A**, the one we came from; **B**, the one we're inside, and **C**, the one we want to visit next.
 If we can *reach C from A through B* (reading into B's visibility graph), C passes this visibility test!
     3. check if C passes even more filters (more on that later).
     4. frustum cull C. Yes, frustum culling the most expensive operation here, so it's done as the last step.
     5. if all of the above have been passed, queue this neighbor for visiting: it'll become eventually visible!